Thursday, February 23, 2017 (8:00 a.m. to 4:30 p.m.)

 Denise Greathouse, Michael Best & Friedrich LLP

 The past year has seen groundbreaking changes to regulations and enforcement practices for Occupational Safety and Health (OSHA) and Worker’s Compensation.
-Those changes have established new investigation and reporting of work injury claims requirements and new techniques to document those practices.
-Learn more on these regulatory developments and decisions and what to expect for the future, while discussing best practices for employers as they incorporate these changes into day-to-day audit and investigation techniques and employee work-related injury reporting.
+Those changes have established new requirements for investigation and reporting of work injury claims, and new techniques to document those practices.
+During this session attendees will learn about:

 1:00 to 2:00 p.m.